A study in patients with SMA showed SPINRAZA® (nusinersen)

 RESULTS:

-• Mean 6MWT improved by 27.0 meters at month 30 vs baseline
+• Mean 6MWT increased by 27.0 meters at month 30 vs baseline

 Mean change in 6MWT vs baseline up to 30 months